sroycode/identt/README.CONFIG.md

 - host : HTTP host for internal HTTP host
 - port : HTTP port

-## Section hrpc ( unused )
+## Section hrpc

-- host : RPC host for internal HTTP host
+- host : intermachine host for internal HTTP host
-- port : RPC port
+- port : intermachine port
-- hrpcurl : URL to reach this service
+- thisurl : URL to reach this service from other machines in cluster